Dry Powder Fire Extinguishers Guide –

 fire extinguishers

-Dry powder fire extinguishers for workplaces with mixed hazards and vehicles and transportation
+Dry powder for worklaces with mixed fire hazards and vehicle transportation.

-dry powder extinguishers for chemical storage facilities and boats and marine applications
+Dry powder for chemical storage facilities and marine facilities

 How to use the dry powder extinguisher